Creating a Report Part 2: Building the Report

 This is the second in a series of articles which will walk you through building a basic Insights report.
 We're going to pick up right where we left off at the end of part one, so we recommend you read that first if you haven't yet.

 And just a reminder that a background in relational databases and SQL is highly recommended.
 There are many ways to go wrong in the report building process!
-If you are interested in building your own reports, please email firstname.lastname@example.org to schedule a call with our Client Success Technician for a more complete walkthrough.
+If you are interested in building your own reports, please contact our Client Success team for a more complete walkthrough.